donmik/buddypress-xprofile-custom-fields-type/readme.txt

 - bxcft_field_actual_file.
 The arguments are: id of field, type of field, name of input, value of field (url of file).

 == Changelog ==

+= 2.0.2 =
+* Solved error with birthdate month selector.
+It was displaying only january to november. https://wordpress.org/support/topic/birthdate-selector-off-by-1-month

 = 2.0.1 =
 * Solved error with checkbox acceptance field. https://wordpress.org/support/topic/checkbox-aceptance-field-doesnt-work